D3lux3/Junction-2024-Aava/aava-frontend/README.md

 # React + TypeScript + Vite

+## Overview

+Full TS mayhem made by two TS first-timers, anti-web devs in under 24h Read at your own risk

+@marlis3 @JuusoSaavalainen

+## Other

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: